 1986 – Farm Sanctuary’s Volunteer Internship Program launches, inspiring hundreds of individuals to make a life-long commitment to protect farm animals.

-1986 – Farm Sanctuary launches the annual Adopt-A-Turkey Project, encouraging people to save a turkey instead of eating one at Thanksgiving.
+1986 – Farm Sanctuary launches the annual Adopt a Turkey Project, encouraging people to save a turkey instead of eating one at Thanksgiving.
 This project has educated millions through national and international network broadcasts, including ABC’s Primetime Live, Animal Planet, CBS This Morning, CBS Sunday Morning, Food Network, National Public Radio, The New York Times, USA Today, and The Wall Street Journal.

-1986 – Hilda was the first animal rescued by Farm Sanctuary, lifted from a “downer” dead pile at a stockyard.
+1986 – Hilda sheep was the first animal rescued by Farm Sanctuary, lifted from a “downer” dead pile at a stockyard.
 Hilda spent 11 years roaming green pastures at our New York Shelter, and touched the hearts and minds of millions of people during her life.
 All that Farm Sanctuary does, from our shelters and investigative campaigns to our legal and legislative actions, is because of Hilda and animals like her.